Missing Data Estimation in Temporal Multilayer Position-aware Graph Neural Network (TMP-GNN): Performance Evaluation

-Fig. \ref{fig:figg} reveals the impact of availability of the edge feature on $\text{AUC ROC}$ for all 5 GNN based models for Loop Detector data.
+Fig. \ref{fig:figg} reveals the impact of availability of the edge feature on $\text{AUC ROC}$ for all 5 GNN-based models for Loop Detector dataset.
 From topological point of view, loop detector is an undirected static graph.
-When edge features are not available all GNNs perform relatively the same.
-When taking the time varying edge attributes into account, it turns into a dynamic graph wherein the node class is also dependent on time changing attributes, and PGNN demonstrates its superiority over the other widely used structure-aware embedding.
-This is where the power of PGNN is highlighted for time varying graphs.
-Table \ref{tab:comparisons} shows the percentage of $\text{AUC ROC}$ improvement made by TMP-PGNN for multigraph and single supragraph implementations as well as the decrease in $\text{MAE}$ made by E-TMP-GNN I and II compared to the baselines for all four datasets, where
+When edge features are not available all GNN perform relatively the same.
+When taking the time varying edge attributes $x_{uv}^{(t)}$ into account, it turns into a dynamic graph wherein the node class is also dependent on time varying attributes, and TMP-GNN demonstrates its superiority over the other widely used structure-aware embedding.
+This is where the power of TMP-GNN is highlighted for time varying graphs.
+Table \ref{tab:comparisons} shows the percentage of $\text{AUC ROC}$ improvement made by TMP-PGNN for multigraph and single supragraph implementations as well as the decrease in $\text{MAE}$ made by E-TMP-GNN I and II compared to the baselines for all four datasets where $0$ indicates zero or no improvement.

-In Fig. \ref{fig:fighijk}, we evaluate the performance of our proposed architectures, TM-PGNN I and TM-PGNN II on estimation of missing data, and compare it to a RNN variant architecture, named M-RNN (Fig. \ref{fig:fig2}) and the second best classifier demonstrated in Fig. \ref{fig:figf} which is CGN, GAT, GIN and SAGE for TomTom, PhD, Loop and Mobility.
+In Fig. \ref{fig:fighijk}, we evaluate the performance of our proposed architectures, TMP-GNN I and TMP-GNN II on estimation of missing data, and compare it to a RNN variant architecture, named M-RNN (Fig. \ref{fig:fig2}) and the second best classifier demonstrated in Fig. \ref{fig:figf} which is CGN, GAT, GIN and SAGE for TomTom, PhD, Loop and Mobility dataset, respectively.
 We use Mean Absolute Error (MAE) as a measure of estimation accuracy and select to remove missing values on a temporal dimension.
 The points are chosen according to uniform distribution in conjunction with a determined missing threshold $\tau$.

 all case studies experience a higher MAE, as $\tau$ increases.
 Moreover, either TMP-GNN I or TMP-GNN II outperforms both M-RNN and the counterpart GNN for each case.
 This is due to high expressive power of additional features, learning through TMP-GNN representation.
 The underlying time varying features proved to be significantly more efficient for missing data estimation, than the ones derived from the second-best node classifier in the previous experiment, since it takes position information and interlayer coupling into account simultaneously which the latter makes the architecture more powerful than the ones utilizing RNN variant for capturing long-term temporal dependencies.
 TomTom has the highest MAE compared to others, where PhD, Loop and mobility come after, respectively.
 This follows the same order as their corresponding multilayer graphs are ranked according to their degree of connectivity; the sparser the graph is, the larger the estimation error would be.
 In addition, the percentage of improvement is larger for TomTom, and PhD compared to other two, which means that the proposed method is more effective for graphs with weaker connectivity.